Mathematics and Statistics Department (MTH/STAT)

 Elementary Statistics

 An introductory course covering fundamentals of modern statistical methods.
 Topics include descriptive statistics, the binomial and normal distributions, estimation, and hypothesis testing.
 The z, t, F and chi-square test statistics are introduced.
 Instruction in computer use is included, and statistics software is used throughout the course for analyzing data files and carrying out statistical procedures.
-Prerequisite: MTH 050 or an appropriate placement test score.
+Prerequisite: successful completion of STAT 245 precludes taking STAT 145 for credit.
 Offered Fall, Spring, Summer.

 STAT 245 Cr.4